phpstan/phpstan/README.md

 For inspiration on how to implement a rule turn to [src/Rules](https://github.com/phpstan/phpstan/tree/master/src/Rules) to see a lot of built-in rules.

+Check out also [phpstan-strict-rules](https://github.com/phpstan/phpstan-strict-rules) repository for extra strict and opinionated rules for PHPStan!

 ### Custom error formatters

 By default, PHPStan outputs found errors into tables grouped by files to be easily human-readable.
 To change the output, you can use the `--errorFormat` CLI option.
 There's an additional built-in `raw` format with one-per-line errors intended for easy parsing.
 You can also create your own error formatter by implementing the `PHPStan\Command\ErrorFormatter\ErrorFormatter` interface: